pcdshub/pcdsdevices/docs/source/upcoming_release_notes/875-twincat-states.rst

 --------------
-- Using the new TwinCATStateConfigDynamic mechanisms and the UpdateComponent, update the following classes to contain exactly the correct number of twincat configuration states in their component state records:
+- Using the new TwinCATStateConfigDynamic mechanisms and the UpdateComponent, update the following classes to contain exactly the correct number of twincat configuration states in their component state records.
+  Note that the number of states here does not include the "Unknown" or "Moving" state associated with index 0.
+A device with n states will have typically have 1 out state and n-1 target states by this count, and the EPICS record will have n+1 possible enum values.
   - ArrivalTimeMonitor (6)
   - AttenuatorSXR_Ladder (9)
   - AT2L0 (2)